Git-gudd/cs50ai-traffic/README.md

+This is a homework project from CS50's Introduction to Artificial Intelligence, including pre existing specifications and guidelines as shown on the website https://cs50.harvard.edu/ai/2020/projects/5/traffic/.

+In this project, I used TensorFlow to build a neural network to classify road signs based on an image of those signs in order to recognize and distinguish road signs – stop signs, speed limit signs, yield signs, and more.
+For this project, I used the German Traffic Sign Recognition Benchmark (GTSRB) dataset, which contains thousands of images of 43 different kinds of road signs.

 The goal for my traffic model is to reach good accuracy rate with a low loss rate.
 I started with only 1 convolution and pooling process and a hidden layer with a few nodes.
 The model only got 64% accuracy rate and 66% loss rate.
 Over the next multiple runs, where I changed the parameters, I have summarized a few key points:

     The change that worked well: